How many Admissions Cycles are there in each academic year?

 How is financial aid awarded?

 Financial aid is awarded based on the information provided in the student’s financial aid application and interview.
 The Office of Admissions and Financial Aid reviews each application and determines if a family can afford Fulbright’s tuition and housing fees.
 If a family cannot meet that cost, they are awarded financial aid based on their financial circumstances.

 All students, whether they receive financial aid or not, can apply for other scholarships.

 Is everyone able to apply for financial aid?

-Fulbright’s financial aid is solely for Vietnamese nationals who have proof of citizenship.
+Fulbright’s financial aid is solely for Vietnamese nationals who have proof of citizenship and apply to Fulbright’s undergraduate program.

 Thus, financial aid is not available for international students who do not have Vietnamese citizenship.
+Students who are taking short-term programs (visiting, exchange) that do not confer a Bachelor’s degree are ineligible for financial aid.
 We encourage these students to apply for external scholarships or find other sources of funding for their education.

 How can I apply for Fulbright’s financial aid program?